abcxyzi/RadDet/README.md

 - [Extracting Dataset Parts](#extracting-dataset-parts)
 - [Citation](#citation)

-Our experiments considered several radar datasets:
+⚙️ There are several radar datasets presented in our paper:

 1. **RadDet-1T** - this is our proposed dataset, it contains up to 9 signal targets per frame.
 2. **RadDet-9T** - this is our proposed dataset, it contains at most 1 signal target per frame.
 3. **NIST-CBRS** - this is a radar dataset [created by NIST](https://www.nist.gov/publications/rf-dataset-incumbent-radar-signals-35-ghz-cbrs-band) containing at most 1 signal target per frame.
 We adapted the [original dataset](https://data.nist.gov/od/id/mds2-2116) and modified it in our experiments, the modified version of the dataset (NIST-CBRS) is provided here for reference.
 Please cite the original work by NIST if you wish to adapt their dataset in your research.

-Each radar dataset contains max-hold spectrograms provided in three resolutions:
+⚙️ Each radar dataset contains max-hold spectrograms provided in three resolutions:

 - `128 x 128` - 128 by 128 spectrograms, please refer to our paper for the specific t-f resolution.
 - `256 x 256` - 256 by 256 spectrograms, please refer to our paper for the specific t-f resolution.